Are Ornamental Grasses Deer Resistant?

 Will Ornamental Grass Plants Come Back After Deer Eat Them?

-Deer seldom damage ornamental grass when browsing.
-If they chew some blades, gardeners can prune the plant down for a tidier effect or let the plant recover on its own.
+Deer seldom damage ornamental grasses when browsing.
+If they chew some blades, gardeners can prune the plant to tidy the appearance or let the plant recover on its own.
 If a deer pulls a grass up, it might recover.
 This depends on the age of the plant and the season or weather conditions when the damage occurs.

 Sources: Rutgers New Jersey Agricultural Experiment Station ‘Landscape Plants Rated by Deer Resistance’ 2018